tbxiao/chauff.github.io/index.md

 I have diverse research interests and am always happy to dive into a new area.
 Together with three PhD students I am supervising (Guanliang Chen, Yue Zhao and Dan Davis), I am currently focusing on large-scale learning analytics and how to incorporate search into the learning process at scale (after all, I am an *IR* researcher!).
 TU Delft is a very active provider of Massive Open Online Courses (MOOCs) on the edX platform, which provides a rich experimental playground; ultimately, I and the whole [WIS Learning Analytics team](http://www.wis.ewi.tudelft.nl/projects/learning-analytics/) I lead, aim to provide insights and develop mechanisms to improve learning at scale.
 To get a quick overview of the kind of questions we have recently published about, take a look at the following slides, they cover each contribution in 1-2 slides:

-<iframe src="https://docs.google.com/presentation/d/1hJZjzxAhidTjaUiaW_cW57nGpESHK0yd-eMUcYW6QwM/embed?start=false&loop=false&delayms=3000" frameborder="0" width="700" height="422" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>
+<iframe src="https://docs.google.com/presentation/d/1VT1qPqeAWwM20cDH_3i0cYlEmm2cPa4ZtVy4KEuJvFY/edit?usp=sharing" frameborder="0" width="700" height="422" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

-If you are looking for collaborations in the crossover between learning analytics and IR, please get in touch.
+If you are looking for collaborations in the crossover between information retrieval and learning (analytics), get in touch.

 ## Contact